 Fall Foliage Hikes

 Join NPS rangers in the Fall for guided hikes on the Wolf Trap Trail, and see the woods of Wolf Trap like you've never seen them before!
 These 90-minute, 2 mile hikes offer participants unique perspectives into Virginia forest ecology, the science behind changing leaf colors, and general history of the park.
 Hikes begin at the Ranger Station, located to the left of the Main Gate of the Filene Center.
-Dates for 2020 hikes will be announced later this year.

 First Day Hike